agello/techlab/labs/04_deploy_dockerimage.md

     }
 }
 ```

-You can also use the corresponding command to display the details of a pod:
+First, query the pod name from your project (`oc get pods`) , then use the corresponding command to display the details of a pod:

-``oc get pod example-spring-boot-3-nwzku -o json``
+``oc get pod example-spring-boot-[UNIQUE_ID] -o json``

-**Note:** First, query the pod name from your project (`oc get pods`) and replace it in the upper command.
 ```
 {
     "kind": "Pod",